SamyT-code/Portfolio/README.md

 # Portfolio
  Portfolio website coded using HTML, CSS, and Javascript.
+Built to put to practise my HTML and CSS coding skills and to show off cool projects I've worked on in a creative way.

  Website link: https://samy-websites.github.io/Portfolio/